 Undo is the leader in software reliability solutions to accelerate defect resolution across all phases of the software development lifecycle with absolute certainty.
 Built for mission-critical software, Undo is trusted by the world’s largest technology companies to quickly resolve issues in complex applications.
 Undo’s Live Recorder enables engineering teams to eliminate the guesswork in softw

 Sorex Sensors utilises high sensitivity microelectromechanical system (MEMS) mass sensors, based on film bulk acoustic resonator technology, which resonate at different frequencies when mass attaches to the surface.
 Hence extremely accurate mass measurements can be made.
 These sensors are suited to applications where small masses e.g. 10-15g require detection in devices with extremely small form

-Mediagamma has world class AI technology and is focused on computational advertising.
+Nozzle (previously Mediagamma) has world class AI technology and is focused on computational advertising.
 It utilises AI technology to help advertisers optimise against metrics such as Customer Acquisition Cost (CAC) and Lifetime Value (LTV), by finding audiences and engaging with them; and publishers to optimise revenue and yield, by building audiences and monetising them.
-This is achieved
+This

 Oxford Flow designs and manufactures innovative pressure control equipment.
 There has been little innovation in this field over many years and Oxford Flow’s pressure reducing valves and gas pressure regulators are smaller and lighter with less moving parts than competing technology.
 The technology can significantly reduce costs for energy, water and process industries.